MILVLG/mcan-vqa/README.md

     The batch size on each GPU will be adjusted to `BATCH_SIZE`/#GPUs automatically.

-2. _Gradient Accumulatation_:
+2. _Gradient Accumulation_:

-    If you only have one GPU less than 8GB, an alternative strategy is provided to use the gradient accumulatation during training:
+    If you only have one GPU less than 8GB, an alternative strategy is provided to use the gradient accumulation during training:

 	Add ```--ACCU=n```